Cypress a11y Testing Workflows

 Install the dependency via your package manager:

-npm i -D cypress-axe
+npm install --save-dev cypress-axe

 Register the plugin in your support file to extend the Cypress command chain: